martinandert/faulty/README.md

 # faulty

-Helps you to easily define custom error objects in Javascript.
+A utility function to create custom error objects in Javascript.